Sunday, 17 November 2024

 Previously, we reported that evolving data and online privacy laws might influence Google’s decision to eliminate third-party cookies.
 Now, Google says it will discuss this new approach with regulators and engage with the industry as these changes unfold.

-With cookies, the advertising industry can determine individual preferences, making it easier to deliver targeted ad campaigns.
+With cookies, the industry can determine individual preferences, making it easier to deliver targeted ad campaigns.
 Google acknowledges that “this transition requires significant work by many participants and will impact publishers, advertisers, and everyone involved in online advertising.”

 Regulatory response